-Thinking of using Uber of Lyft instead of a taxi, rental car, or bus transportation at Walt Disney World?
-We have tips in this post for making the most of the experience.
-These ridesharing services are already the most efficient way to get around the parks, resorts, and to Universal, and with these tips, you can make the process easier and more efficient.
+Thinking of using Uber or Lyft instead of a taxi, rental car, or bus transportation at Walt Disney World?
+We have tips for saving money and improving the experience.
+These ride-sharing services are the most efficient way to get around the parks, resorts, and to Universal; these tips make them easier and more efficient to use.
+(Last updated September 24, 2017.)

 Since our Uber v.
-Rental Cars at Walt Disney World post nearly a year ago, when we experimented with using Uber or Lyft instead of a rental car, we have received a ton of questions and interest from readers who want to ditch the rental car and/or Disney transportation in favor of Uber.
+Rental Cars at Walt Disney World, when we experimented with using Uber or Lyft instead of a rental car, we have received a ton of questions and interest from readers who want to ditch the rental car and/or Disney transportation in favor of Uber.
 Chief among the questions has been “does this still work?”
 Pretty fair, as this all seems too good to be true.

 By way of background (you can skip all of this if you’ve ever used Uber), Uber is ride service that allow users to request rides via robust mobile apps.
 These apps show drivers in your vicinity, anticipated pick-up time, and have a host of other features.
 When a ride is requested, nearby drivers are pinged, and can accept or decline the riders.
 Riders then see that their ride has been accepted, the driver’s name, vehicle, license plate, average score, current GPS location, and arrival time.
 This is all virtually instantaneous: the amount of time from requesting a ride to a ride being confirmed is usually under 10 seconds.
 If all of that doesn’t totally make sense, think of Uber as a taxi for the modern age, with a really nice app.